-Donation is a difficult life experience but a very special one.
+Organ Donation is a difficult life experience but a very special one.
 Knowing that you have saved someone’s life is a feeling of elation like no other and it stays with you.
-If you are considering donating an organ to a family member or friend or to someone you do not know, you will find information here to help you.
+This site is about kidney donation.
+If you are considering donating a kidney to a family member or friend or to someone you do not know, you will find information here to help you.
 This website discusses the entire experience to help you make an informed decision.
 That includes some of the practical and emotional issues in donating.

 Donation involves testing, testing and more testing.
 Get used to the blood pressure readings because it is the most frequent test while urine samples run a close second.
 However the advantage of the constant readings and testing is reassurance that you are healthy enough to donate.
 Not every website has the entire testing process online and there may be some differences but for a description of an evaluation process for living donors please click here.
 If you want to what it is like to experience the testing see my donation story section on testing.

 Is It Painful?